froukje/ai4foodsecurity/DockerInstructions.md

 ## Instructions

+Singularity is the way to use docker containers on HPC systems.
 Documentation for using singularity on mistral: https://www.dkrz.de/up/systems/mistral/singularity

 As explained in the documentation, it is not possible to directly create the image directly on mistral as it requires sudo.
 I created the docker image on my laptop (ubuntu 20.04 running via wsl 2)